gkono-splunk/o11y-lambda-workshop/README.md

     producer_log_group_name = "/aws/lambda/______-producer"
     ```

-As you can tell, aside from the first portion of the base_url and the log group ARNs, the output should be largely the same as when you ran the auto-instrumentation portion of this workshop up to this point.
+As you can tell, aside from the first portion of the base_url and the log group ARNs, the output should be largely the same as when you ran the auto-instrumentation portion of this workshop up to this same point.

 #### Send some traffic to the **producer-lambda** endpoint (**base_url**)
 Once more, we will send our **name** and **superpower** as a message to our endpoint.
 This will then be added to a record in our Kinesis Stream, along with our trace context.